 As required under Banking Regulation Act 1949 prior approval of RBI is required togive remuneration to Non-Executive Part Time Chairman of the Board.

-Policy on remuneration to MD & CEO Executive Director Key Managerial Personneland other employees
+Policy on Remuneration to MD & CEO Executive Directors Key Managerial Personneland other Employees

 The Compensation / Remuneration Policy of the Bank as approved by the Board containsthe policy for payment of remuneration to MD & CEO Executive Directors KeyManagerial Personnel and for all the other employees of the Bank.